mstksg/inCode/copy/entries/type-levels.md

 !!![level7]:type-levels/Level7.hs

 For our final level, let's imagine a "weighted list" of `(Int, a)` pairs, where each item `a` has an associated weight or cost.
-Now, let's further imagine a "bounded weighted list", where the _total cost_ must not exceed some limit value.
+Then, imagine a "bounded weighted list", where the _total cost_ must not exceed some limit value.
 Think of it as a list of files and their sizes and a maximum total file size, or a backpack for a character in a video game with a maximum total carrying weight.

 There is a fundamental difference here between this type and our last type: we want to enforce a *global* invariant (total cannot exceed a limit), and we